thegetty/quire-docs/content/docs-v1/install-uninstall.md

 ## Uninstall Quire

 In your command-line shell (Terminal on macOS and PowerShell in Administrator mode on Windows), type the following text and hit enter to uninstall Quire.
-Keep in mind, this will only uninstall the Quire CLI and not other related software like Node.js or Apple Xcode.

 ```text
 npm uninstall --global @thegetty/quire-cli
 ```

+Keep in mind, this will only uninstall the Quire CLI and not other related software like Node.js, Apple Xcode, or Git for Windows.